acumos/security-verification/security-verification-service/docs/design.rst

 "solutions" here) distributed through them.
 This document addresses the Acumos project support for the latter goal.

-Note that for license scanning, the S-V service is focused on the presence and appropriateness of model license, as they related to the policies of the Acumos platform operator.
-The S-V service is not specifically designed to verify other potential "licensing" concerns, such as the RTU (right to use) of the user for a model, as would be governed by a license contract between a model supplier and model user.
+Note that for license scanning, the SV service is focused on the presence and appropriateness of model license, as they related to the policies of the Acumos platform operator.
+The SV service is not specifically designed to verify other potential "licensing" concerns, such as the RTU (right to use) of the user for a model, as would be governed by a license contract between a model supplier and model user.
 Those concerns go beyond the verification of a license as